 - While paper notepads are digitally secure, they cannot be encrypted and can be confiscated or stolen - so consider this, particularly when on location

 - Password managers can generate very hard to crack passwords, 1Password comes recommended (read this guide from Freedom of the Press Foundation on improving passwords).
 Never use the default or factory password (often 0000 or 1234) on any device or service.

 Often sensitive material needs to be communicated in the quickest, most efficient way.
 Technology is the go to habit, but it's important to be aware of how you communicate certain pieces of information if you do not want it shared by anyone else.
-Think about also how you will be recording and saving the information from your shoot - will you be traveling with footage across borders that can be compromised?
+Think about also how you will be recording and saving the information from your shoot - for example, will you be traveling with footage across borders that can be compromised?
 It's important to take a step back as a filmmaker and assess any elements of your story that may need to be protected.

 If your project demands it, there are a number of encryption tools that can be deployed to protect aspects of your work by making it unreadable to all except the person who knows how to decrypt it such as: